divyaravada/Java-Practice/README.md

 Bitwise complement (~) This operator is unary operator, denoted by ~ . it returns the one's complement representation of the input value, i.e., it makes every 0 to 1,  and every 1 to 0

+<strong>Control Flow Statement</strong>
+Using control statements we can control the flow of Java code

+3types of control flow statements

+•	Conditional statements

+•	Loop statements

+•	Jump statements